NVIDIA/trt-samples-for-hackathon-cn/cookbook/08-Advance/PinnedMemory/README.md

 # Stream and Async

-+ Use customeized CUDA stream to do asynchronized inference.
++ Example  to use pinned memory.

 + Steps to run.